 Our environment approach

-Our approach to environmental management is based on the robust identification, assessment and control of material risks across all phases of our business, from exploration to development, operation and closure.
-We engage with stakeholders and take their perspectives and knowledge into account in our decision making.
+Our approach to environmental management is based on the robust identification, assessment and management of risks across all phases of our assets, including exploration, development, operation and closure.
+BHP applies a company-wide Risk Framework to identify and manage risks, including environmental risks, and we engage with stakeholders and take their perspectives and knowledge into account in our decision making.

 As well as commitments in our Position Statements for Climate Change and Water Stewardship, we have company-level public environmental targets and longer term goals for water, biodiversity and greenhouse gas emissions that include reducing emissions, sustainable use of resources and contributing to the achievement of collective goals such as the UN Sustainable Development Goals.
 We monitor and report our company-wide performance on a range of environmental indicators and metrics in line with external reporting frameworks such as Global Reporting Initiative.
 Annual performance data, progress on public targets and key initiatives, as well as certain environmental monitoring information and environmental social impact assessments are publicly available on the BHP website.

 We seek to avoid, minimise and mitigate adverse environmental impacts at every stage in the lifecycle of our assets in line with our defined risk appetite and have comprehensive frameworks, policies and processes (including on governance and risk management) that apply to environmental risks and set the basis for how we manage those risks and achieve our environmental objectives.